-This unit compares the frequencies of different parts of language in different kinds of text.
+This unit compares the frequencies of different parts of speech in different kinds of text.
 This provides an opportunity to discuss and categorise parts of language, as well as a practical context in which to use percentages, and generate pie graphs.

-- identify parts of language
+- identify parts of speech

 - calculate percentages from raw data